jonlabelle/SublimeJsPrettier/README.md

 ##### Custom Prettier Config File Path

-To specify a custom `--config` path, simply add it to the `additional_cli_args` setting, for example:
+To specify a custom Prettier config path, simply add the `--config` argument with an appropriate path to the `additional_cli_args` setting.
+Here's an example.

 ```json
 {